All Episodes

 They get in a tizzy when a woman is nominated by a Republican.

-They get into a tizzy when a black joins the Republican Party.
+They get into a tizzy when a black joins the Republican Party because that's their so-called monopoly, and they don't know how to react.

-And if Donald Trump goes forward and selects a female nominee, the Democrats are gonna go berserk because they're that's their base.
+And if Donald Trump goes forward and selects a female nominee, the Democrats are going to go berserk because that's their base.

 There's always hope, Leo.